 Determine the extent of acceptance for different credit card companies

-In my experience, Visa is most widely accepted worldwide.
+In my experience, Visa and Mastercard are widely accepted worldwide.

-American Express and Mastercard are accepted somewhat outside the US, but it is always best to have multiple credit cards.
+American Express and all of the others are accepted outside the US, but it is always best to have multiple credit cards.

-Some stores or restaurants may turn away Visa, and if you have multiple types, you’ll have another option ready.
+Some stores or restaurants may turn away American Express, and if you have multiple types, you’ll have another option ready.

 Know your transaction fees on your travel credit card

-When using credit, ask in local businesses if there is an extra charge for a credit card transaction.
+When using credit, ask the businesses if there is an extra charge for a credit card purchases.

 In several hostels and hotels in different parts of the world, I’ve experienced being quoted a 3% transaction fee for using a credit card; this is typical for small businesses, as they aim to offset the costs of using credit in their stores.

-Sometimes I’ll change my mind and use cash, or sometimes I’ll go with the fee if it’s not turning out to be too hefty.
+Sometimes, I’ll change my mind and use cash, or sometimes I’ll go with the fee if it’s not turning out to be too hefty.
+If it’s an accommodation, sometimes my credit card might offer 3% cash back on hotels, so the fee nets out to 0.

 I have mostly seen this abroad when booking excursions or paying for a night in a hostel.